mniinio/APIOps-cycles/MinimumViableAPIArchitecture(MVAA).md

 3.  **Scaling** - typically when existing API needs to serve a growing number of consumers
   > Goal: Scale your architecture with the growing business

 Each Phase of MVAA goes thru the entire APIOps&reg; Cycle.
-Developement from here on is cyclic and iterative.
+Development from here on is cyclic and iterative.
 All APIOps&reg; Cycles are descibed per MVAA Phase in [Minumum Viable API Architecture Phases](mvaa-phases)

 ## Before you enter any of the actual MVAA design phases